-Geissenhainer, a Democrat, was the representative for New Jersey's 3rd congressional district from 1893 to 1895.
+Geissenhainer was the representative for New Jersey’s 3rd congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Geissenhainer missed 457 of 1,264 roll call votes, which is 36.2%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.